-Many of the diseases that can cause problems in farmyard poultry are the results of infections by parasites, bacteria or viruses, but there are many other types of problem too.
+Many of the diseases that can cause problems in farmyard poultry are the results of infections by parasites, bacteria, or viruses, but there are many other types of problems too.
 These are generally related to diet or management, and most can be readily prevented.

 Here are some of the most common non-infectious health problems that could occur in your flock.